Antwerp Zoo: History

 Throughout the years, it has encouraged wildlife preservation through activities and exhibits on a recreational, educational, scientific, and cultural level.

 In its early years, the size of the park grew from less than 1.59 ha to more than 10.5 ha.
 Notable buildings from that period are the Egyptian temple (1856) and the antelope building (1861) in Oriental style, which now houses the okapis.

 The zoo has also a cultural function.
 Originally, concerts were held in the garden of the zoo.
 The museum building was demolished to build a concert hall.
 The hall then became the residence of the Antwerp Symphony Orchestra, the symphonic orchestra of Flanders.
 The museum collections were moved to the second floor.

-For the 1920 Summer Olympics, the venue hosted the boxing and wrestling events.
+For the 1920 Summer Olympics, a specially built stadium at the Zoo's zoology hall hosted the boxing and wrestling events.

 After World War II, the animal park was turned into a model zoo which conformed to new and modern scientific, educational, cultural and aesthetic standards.
 The animal compounds were enlarged and admitted more light.
 Buildings from this period include the primate building (1958) and the big jubileum complex, established on the occasion of the 125-year anniversary together with the nocturama (1968), which houses the nocturnal animals.
 The jubileum complex houses birds of prey and the sea lions.
 In 1973 a new compound for reptilians was built, and in 1978 a new building for smaller species of monkeys.
 The older primate building was renovated in 1989.
 To support its educational mission, the zoo started with group tours and special educational programmes called zoo classes in 1969.
 Around the same time, planetarium exhibits were installed.

 On 1 January 1983, the animal park was classified as a monument.
 Ten years later, its 150th anniversary was celebrated.
 In 1997, Vriesland (Freezeland) was opened.
 It houses subantarctic penguins and in the past also Alaskan sea otters.
 In spring 1999, the elephant compound was expanded.
 In 2003, many animals, including hippos, Malayan tapirs, and a number of swamp birds received a new home in Hippotopia.

 Animals and exhibits

 Together with its sister park Planckendael, Antwerp Zoo houses over 7,000 animals of about 950 species.
-Over 1.6 million people visit the zoo and Planckendael each year, and the zoo has around 200,000 supporting members.
+Over 1.6 million people visit the zoo and Planckendael each year; further, the zoo has around 200,000 supporting members.

 Some exhibits and species in the park include: